 by: Auto Giant

-Have you ever noticed a small puddle of oil under your vehicle?
+Have you ever noticed a small puddle under your vehicle?
+It might be your car leaking oil.
 You may think it’s a harmless problem that only leaves a stain on your driveway, but in reality, it’s an issue that shouldn’t be ignored.
 Depending on the cause, an oil leak can result in significant damage to your vehicle if left unfixed.

 In this article, we explain the ‘What’, ‘Where’ and ‘Why’ of oil leakage from your vehicle.
 But rather than trying to fix the problem yourself, get your car looked at by professional Auto Giant mechanic.
 As a RACQ approved automotive repairer, we’re well equipped to find the cause of your oil leak, fix it and ensure your vehicle is in optimal condition.

 First of all, you need to find out if your car is leaking engine oil or another type of fluid.
 To figure out why your car is leaking, you first need to see what colour the oil puddle is.
 This will help determine the type of oil leaking from your car.

 - Brown fluid indicates an engine oil leak.

 - If the oil is red, it’s likely to be transmission fluid.

 - Green or orange liquid with a sweet smell is probably coolant.

 As soon as you spot the leak, make sure you check the oil and fluid levels in your car right away.
 Oil and fluid levels always need to be checked and maintained to keep your car lubricated and running smoothly.